-and a seat will only be granted if there are no DC residents on the school's waitlist.
+DCPS may enroll a non-resident student only if there is space available and no qualified District resident is seeking admittance at that school.
+Non-DC resident families must submit a My School DC lottery application for a DCPS school, and a seat will only be granted if there are no DC residents on the school's waitlist.
 If a family is unable to prove DC residency at the time of enrollment, the student will be moved to the back of the waitlist behind all other waitlisted DC residents and any other non-DC residents already waitlisted.
 The DCPS Enrollment Team, the school or the parent can contact My School DC to have your waitlist adjusted.
-Additionally, non-resident families must pay tuition in order to attend.
-OSSE manages the non-DC resident tuition payment process.
+Additionally, non-resident families must pay tuition in order to attend.11 OSSE manages the non-DC resident tuition payment process.
 A family must work directly with OSSE on establishing a tuition payment agreement and making tuition payments.
 If you intend on enrolling a non-resident student, contact OSSE at osse.residency@dc.gov to notify them of the student.
 Non-resident students are not eligible to attend class until OSSE has confirmed that a tuition agreement has been signed and initial tuition payment has been submitted.